jubalh/blog/content/post/2014-07-30-launchpad.md

 ---
-layout: post
-title: Canonical Launchpad
+title: "Canonical Launchpad"
-cover: cool-old-term-cut.png
+coverphoto: "cool-old-term-cut.png"
-date:   2014-07-30 14:51:00
+date:	"2014-07-30"
-categories: posts
+categories: "posts"

 ---
 Through a [tweet](https://twitter.com/nixcraft/statuses/494081428661870593), I stumbled upon [cool-old-term](https://github.com/Swordifish90/cool-old-term), a terminal emulator with the looks of an old cathode tube screen realized with QML.
 It was a funny idea and because I wrote a small QML Hello World example once, but didn't dig deeper into QML,I decided to check out the sourcecode and give it a look.